ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/syllabus.md

 This document and others linked within it should be your PRIMARY source for understanding the expectations of this course.
 Be sure to read it *carefully*.
 You must contact the instructor for clarification if you receive information from any another source that is in contradiction to what is provided below.

+Welcome to Computer Science 32: Object-Oriented Programming</p>
+We are basically picking up in the CS16 and CS24 books where they were left off after those courses... more or less.
+The outline and content of the class come from Phill Conrad's experience teaching the class.
+We are going to try to do something that software engineers don't like to do: use somebody else's software.
+There are two parallel threads in the class: OOP/C++ is one of them, and the other is Operating Systems/Linux.
+The labs and lectures will cover both of these aspects of software development.

 * [Course Staff](#staff){: data-ajax="false"}
 * [Schedule](#schedule){: data-ajax="false"}
 * [Resources](#resources){: data-ajax="false"}